Skip to content

 PT | EN

-ChatGPT Custom GPT Plugin (own app) vs MCP Protocol (generic).
-Choose based on your IDE/platform preference.
+ChatGPT Custom GPT Plugin (via Vectora Cloud) vs MCP Protocol (local IDE).
+Choose based on your preference: Cloud for ChatGPT, MCP for Claude Code/Cursor.

 Installation